python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/090_Record_a_real_signal.md

 - Open File>Record signal.

 - On the Device dropdown menu select HackRF.
+  -  Note: if you do not see HackRF, see the troubleshooting in footnote 1.

 - On the Device Identifier click the green refresh button. 🔄 (It is green, I couldn't find a more accurate emoji)